syself/cluster-api-provider-hetzner/docs/reference/hetzner-bare-metal-machine-template.md

       # ... other container specs
 ```

-You can push an image to a oci-registry with a tool like [oras](https://oras.land):
+You can push an image to an oci-registry with a tool like [oras](https://oras.land):

 ```
 oras push ghcr.io/myorg/images/Ubuntu-2204-jammy-amd64-custom:1.0.0-beta.2 \